ibm-cloud-docs/satellite/storage-ocs-local.md

     {: pre}

 <br />
-## Removing OpenShift Container Storage from your apps
+## Removing OpenShift Data Foundation from your apps
 {: #ocs-local-rm}

-If you no longer need your OpenShift Container Storage, you can remove your PVC, PV, and the OCS operator from your clusters.
+If you no longer need your OpenShift Data Foundation, you can remove your PVC, PV, and the ODF operator from your clusters.
 {: shortdesc}

 1. List your PVCs and note the name of the PVC and the corresponding PV that you want to remove.